Sophie Trudeau (musician): Biography

 Trudeau first served as a violinist for Godspeed You!
 Black Emperor on their first EP, Slow Riot for New Zerø Kanada, which was released in 1999.
 Trudeau went on later to co-found Thee Silver Mt.
 Zion Memorial Orchestra & Tra-La-La Band, where she serves as one of two principal violinists.
 Trudeau has also played the bass guitar on The "Pretty Little Lightning Paw" E.P., as well as trumpet on Horses in the Sky.
 She is also credited as playing violin on the Arcade Fire track "Wake Up" from their debut album Funeral.

 Sharing the responsibility with the other six members, Trudeau sings with Thee Silver Mt.
 Zion Memorial Orchestra & Tra-La-La Band.

 Trudeau was also the founder of Bangor Records.
 Its roster included her string trio project, The Mile End Ladies String Auxiliary, for which she played violin, along with Beckie Foon of Thee Silver Mt.
 Zion Memorial Orchestra & Tra-La-La Band on cello and Genevieve Heistek of Hangedup on viola.
 Their first album, From Cells of Roughest Air, was released by Bangor Records on 1 January 2005.
 She was also a member of Diebold, a duo who released an album on Bangor in January 2007.

 In 2006, Sophie, with Efrim Menuck and Thierry Amar, assisted in the recording of Carla Bozulich's first release for Constellation, Evangelista.

+In 2013, Godspeed You!
+Black Emperor won the Polaris Music Prize for their album 'Allelujah!
+Don't Bend!
+Ascend!.
+While the band was not in attendance to accept the award, representatives from their music label, Constellation Records, stated Godspeed's plan for the $30,000 award is to fund prison music programs: "Godspeed will use the prize money to purchase musical instruments for, and support organizations providing music lessons to, people incarcerated within the Quebec prison system," said Don Wilkie from Constellation.

+Recent collaborators with Godspeed include choreographer Dana Gingras of Animals of Distinction and American film maker Jem Cohen.
+Sophie also balances her time in Godspeed with more experimental projects.
+She works with visual artists and film influences her music.
+Sophie's music is featured in numerous feature and experimental film scores.
+Her recent collaboration with filmmaker Michaela Grill played at L'Alternativa International Film Festival in Barcelona Spain and the Ann Arbor Film Fest.